bytewvr/blog/_posts/2022-09-10-Ftrace_terminal.md

 PROMPT> ls -la /proc/3461/fd | grep ptmx
   lrwx------ 1 nop users 64 Sep  5 13:56 10 -> /dev/ptmx
 ```
-shows a link to the master clone device `/dev/ptmx`, demonstrating that `xfce4-terminal` is connected to the master end of a pty-pipe.
+This listing shows a link to the master clone device `/dev/ptmx`, demonstrating that `xfce4-terminal` is connected to the master end of a pty-pipe.
 In the file descriptors of the zsh shell we see that stdin/stdout/stderr are linked to the pseudo-terminal `pts1`.
 ```
 PROMPT> ls -la /proc/3487/fd | grep pts lrwx------ 1 nop users 64 Sep  5 13:46 0 -> /dev/pts/1